-Geophysical anomalies were accurately interpreted as ridge-and-furrow, modern field boundaries and land drains.
+Geophysical anomalies were accurately interpreted as the remains of ridge-and-furrow, modern field boundaries and land drains.
 Unidentified anomalies corresponded to either furrows or minor variations within the natural geology.

 Figure 1: Location plan of the site at scale 1:25000.
 The application area is marked in red.
 OS mapping.
 Crown Copyright.
 All rights reserved.
 PCAS licence no. 100049278.